 The Childhood Solid Tumor Network and PROPEL support preclinical research into pediatric solid tumors and blood cancers such as leukemia.
 The human tumor samples provide the global research community with a free resource to advance understanding and treatment of pediatric cancer.

-By comparing the complete genomes from cancerous and normal cells for more than 800 patients, we have successfully pinpointed the genetic factors behind some of the toughest pediatric cancers.
+By comparing the complete genomes from cancerous and normal cells for about 800 patients, we have successfully pinpointed the genetic factors behind some of the toughest pediatric cancers.
 We are now using multiple approaches to analyze cancer genomes even more deeply.
 We are also developing a state-of-the-art clinical genomics program to better diagnose and treat children with cancer.

 Raw sequence data for all published results, as well as data analysis and visualization tools, are freely available.
 Explore them today to advance your research and help us find cures.

 Whole-genome sequencing should be included in diagnostic testing

 We showed that incorporating whole-genome sequencing into clinical genomic testing helps identify more high-risk mutations in cancer patients.
 The results redefined the gold standard for diagnostic testing of children with cancer in the precision medicine rea.